alissa-huskey/python-class/docs/lessons/conditional-statements.md

   A value that is True when evaluated in a `boolean` context, or when converted to a boolean using the `bool()` function.

+boolean context
+  Where the result of an expression is converted to a `bool`.

 ```

 Exercises